TobitMisoi/TobitMisoi/README.md

 🎓 &nbsp;I'm currently studying Computer Science at Zetech University, Kenya (2019-2021).\
 🌱 &nbsp;I'm on track for learning more about Full Stack Development.\
 ✍️ &nbsp;In my free time, I ride, watch and pursue reading(especially blogs relating to tech stuff) as my hobbies.\
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!, i do it for free😌.\
+💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics😌.\
 ✉️ &nbsp;You can email me at misoitobit@gmail.com.
 I'll try to respond as soon as possible!\

 ### 🛠 &nbsp;Tech Stack